DanielKinnito/hexpic/README.md

 # HexPic

-A lightweight TypeScript library for converting images to ASCII art in the browser.
+> A lightweight, zero-dependency TypeScript library to convert images into high-quality ASCII art.
+Now with React support!

+HexPic allows you to easily transform images into ASCII art directly in the browser or Node.js.
+It supports various input formats (URL, File, HTMLImageElement) and offers customization options like contrast, brightness, and character sets.

 ## Features

-- Convert images to ASCII art directly in the browser
-- Support for various image sources (URL, File, ImageElement)
-- Customizable output (width, height, character set, contrast, brightness)
+- 🚀 **Zero Dependencies**: Lightweight and fast.
+- ⚛️ **React Support**: Includes a `useHexPic` hook and `<HexPicImage />` component.
+- 🎨 **Customizable**: Adjust contrast, brightness, dimensions, and character sets.
-- Preserves aspect ratio
+- 📱 **Responsive**: Preserves aspect ratio and scales with your layout.
-- TypeScript support
-- Zero dependencies
+- 🔧 **TypeScript**: Fully typed for a great developer experience.

 ## Installation